OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 Firstly, for an ideal OpSec I recommend either developing an own programming language (done by different remote & in-house teams) with your own semantics or becoming a developer yourself, or avoiding using ANY third-party software, implying that it can be compromised, and developing tools and apps in dependance on your needs completely on your own.

+> Try not to enable such a psychological phenomenon as the [tunnel effect](https://corescholar.libraries.wright.edu/cgi/viewcontent.cgi?article=1006&context=isap_2005), which [refers us to the aviation psychology](https://en.wikipedia.org/wiki/Aviation_psychology) and [flight psychology](https://www.bps.org.uk/psychologist/psychology-flight), to emerge and expand.
+When [experienced pilots](https://flightsafety.org/asw-article/attention%E2%80%89on-deck) get overly focused on one item while disregarding or ignoring all other warnings, they have an accident.
+I hope you understood my guide correctly and did not allow this to happen.
+Be cautious, don't rush, and stay calm.
+When you are hungry, unwell, or defenseless, do not act on emotion.

 This is all correct, but nothing stops you from doing a fork or ordering an independent audit of the tools you are going to use , does it?
 With all said, it all depends on what you are going to get in result and against whom you are acting.

 - [The Only Safe Way to Store Crypto](https://officercia.mirror.xyz/p1ieZdxQWH4yHCNOXNPHyT8So1cY0X_wMGKwdmavi7s)